aokellermann/tick/README.md

 MIT License

 Stock information is taken from IEX's free API.
-Mutual fund and over-the-counter information is taken from and Morningstar and AlphaVantage's free API.
+Mutual fund and over-the-counter information is taken from AlphaVantage's free API.
 Cryptocurrency information is taken from Coinmarketcap's free API.
 Please do not abuse the APIs by repeatedly requesting information.
 Read the provided license for more information.